RahulPant1/UCIProjectRepo/CodeBook.md

 - subject_test, y_test, x_test were column bind using cbind function to create Test.Data data frame which added "Sub.No", "Act.No" to dataset making it 563 column data.frame with 2947 rows
 - subject_train, y_train, x_train were column bind using cbind function to create Train.Data data.frame which added "Sub.No", "Act.No" to dataset making it 563 column data.frame with 7352 rows
+- Test.Data and Train.Data data.frame were rowbound using rbind function to create final aggregated dataset/data.frame with 10299 rows and 563 columns